 We tend to think of bars as places we go out to.
-But, what if you could simply go downstairs and roll into the best bar you could ever imagine?
-With my 38 basement bar ideas, you’ll be inspired to throw a party, learn to make cocktails.
-Whether you’re building a man cave or creating a space to watch the game with the guys.
-It’s all possible in a basement bar!
+But, what if you could simply go down to the basement and roll into the best home bar you could ever imagine?
+With my hand-picked ideas and photos below, you’ll be inspired to throw a party and learn to make cocktails.
+Whether you’re building a man cave or creating a space to watch the game with the guys, it’s all possible in a basement bar!

-Basements provide a unique opportunity to craft a compelling space in your home, visually appealing, useful in a practical sense, and immensely enjoyable (Read Also: Basement Ideas).
+Basements provide a unique opportunity to craft a compelling space in your home, visually appealing, useful in a practical sense, and immensely enjoyable.
 One of the key elements of these spaces and arguably the most exciting part of all is the bar.

 Whether you’re in the market for something sleek, unique, and all-natural, a game room or a man cave, there’s a great basement bar idea for you and your home.
-With all this in mind, I’m going to walk you through the coolest basement bar ideas and designs.
+With all this in mind, I’m going to walk you through the coolest basement bar ideas, styles, and designs.

-Here is what I love about this basement bar idea: literally everything.
+Here is what I love about this basement bar design: literally everything.
 The rough wooden slats complement the aluminum siding to make the whole thing feel like a warm local restaurant style.
 From the professional pool table to the wrought iron bar stools, this home bar is the complete package.

-At the same time, the glossy countertop finish on the surface provides a sense of comfort and polished style.
-Hang up some lightbulb lettering to complete the look of a rustic dive bar that’s the talk of the town.
+At the same time, the vibes of the glossy countertop finish on the surface provide a cozy sense of comfort and polished style.
+Hang up some lightbulb lettering on a stone wall to get the look of a rustic dive bar that’s the talk of the town.

 Who needs to go out for a drink when you can have all your friends over to your incredible basement bar?
-Rosy up to this watering hole with the leather bar chairs, industrial piping, jug of wine corks, custom wall-mounted bottle opener, and hanging Edison bulbs, the space might as well be an uptown restaurant joint.
+Rosy up to this watering hole with the leather bar chairs, industrial piping, jug of wine corks, custom wall-mounted bottle opener, and hanging Edison bulbs.
+This warm rustic style might as well be an uptown restaurant joint.

-Use brick and wooden materials to solidify the entire look.
+Use brick, stone, and wood to create the entire look.
 Add in the mirror and personalized lettering to boot, and you truly won’t feel like you downstairs in your basement anymore.

-Take your bar up a notch by suspending a hanging wine glass rack from the ceiling.
+Take your basement bar up a notch and get a hanging wine glass rack from the ceiling.
 Finally, install dark wooden “rational” cabinetry; in other words, no pulls or handles, so the entire space appears seamless from one end to the other, whether it’s glass or wood or some combination of both.
 Notice the matching gray pool table in the corner of this basement space.

 What’s that you say?
 Do you want basement bar ideas that also looks luxurious and elegant at the same time?
 Then look no further!

-The best way to combine all the best features of a traditional man cave with components of luxury and fine living has to be marble or granite.
-This material functions as a sturdy bar countertop without losing that elemental feel that men crave in their cave.
+The best way to get all the best new features of a traditional man cave with components of luxury and fine living style has to be marble, stone, or granite.
+This beautiful material functions as a sturdy bar countertop without losing that elemental feel that men crave in their cave.

-Include transparent cabinets to show off your collection of fine spirits and wash the whole thing down with deep blues and hanging orb lights to complete the look.
+Include new transparent cabinets to show off your collection of fine spirits and liquor bottles and wash the whole thing down with deep blues and hanging orb lights to complete the look.
 The only problem you’ll have is keeping people from wanting to visit your basement instead of the local bar scene this weekend.
 In this spot, there will be no cover charge and everyone will know your name!

 Edison bulbs and pristine, white, subway tile backsplash.
 Need I say more?
 Probably not, but I’m going to anyway.
 It’s just in my nature.

-Look, if you want to instill the cosmopolitan, worldly feel of a major British city in your basement bar, then you almost certainly need a little glitz and glamor.
+Look, if you want to instill the cosmopolitan, worldly style of major British city vibes in your basement bar, then you almost certainly want to get some glitz and glamor.
 Sure, some of England’s best-known joints are pubs, but that’s not what we’re going for here.

-Sometimes, you just can’t decide on one or two or even three primary materials.
-Honestly, why bother limiting yourself when you can achieve a fantastic basement bar design look by using a whole slew of different properties?
+Honestly, why bother limiting yourself when you can achieve a fantastic basement bar look by using a whole slew of different properties?

-Here, we have concrete, wood, brick, leather, and even a little brass thrown in for good measure, yet somehow nothing feels out of place or extraneous.
+Here, we have beautiful concrete, wood seating, brick walls, leather, and even a brass thrown in for good measure and color, yet somehow nothing feels out of place or extraneous.
 It’s not a miracle — this is simply the effect of marrying multiple components in just the right sequence and amount.

 OMG.
 This is one of my favorites of the entire collection.
 Whether you’re an NHL fan or not, you have to appreciate a rounded bar top.
 And there’s tile literally everywhere — multiple styles!

-If you are a hockey (or other sports) enthusiast, then the dual-mounted TVs and memorabilia on the walls will complete the look and feel of your very own sports bar in your very own basement.
+If you are a hockey (or other sports) enthusiast, then the dual-mounted TVs and memorabilia on the walls will create the look and feel of your very own sports bar in your very own home.

-At last, you don’t even have to leave the house to enjoy the camaraderie of friends and fellow fans.
+At last, you can stay home and enjoy the camaraderie of friends, family, and fellow fans.
 Just call some pals and go downstairs!

-Contrary to popular belief, the bar itself doesn’t have to be the most prominent feature of your basement bar design.
+Contrary to popular belief, the bar itself doesn’t have to be the most prominent feature of your basement bar.
 In fact, a beautiful accent like the stone walls, these bar stools, and crimson glass pendant lighting (Niche Pharos) draw the eye up while also highlighting — quite literally — the bar below.

 The wedge countertop and reclaimed redwood slats underneath the buffet area contrast expertly with the metal chairs atop dark hardwood flooring.
-Contemporary and industrial all in one go.
+Contemporary, vintage, and industrial style all in one go.
 This design is absolutely a look that will stand the test of time.

-There’s nothing wrong with wanting to go simple.
+There’s nothing wrong with wanting simple basement bar ideas.
 Often, simplicity is absolutely the best policy, especially with “extra” rooms like those in the basement.

-With a high-table design like this one, you can use the same wood from your staircase and banister railing to match the bar cabinetry itself.
+With a high-table l-shaped bar like this one, you can use the same wood from your staircase and banister railing to match the bar cabinetry itself.
 Display your wine collection in an adjacent built-in wine rack.

-This brings even more comfort and easiness to the entire space along with a perceived sense of overall unity and togetherness.
-Without spending a fortune in the process.
+This brings more comfort and easiness to the entire space along with a perceived sense of overall unity and togetherness.

-Hefty amounts of deep chestnut wood moor this basement bar design in place.
+Hefty amounts of deep chestnut wood moor this basement bar.
 Along with a marble countertop and industrial cloth seats, a full picture begins to emerge from the separate pieces.

 Seemingly simple, this stylish hightop is the result of one central material anchored in place by small finishing touches: beige sackcloth, horizontal backsplash tiling, and glass mirrored bottle shelves.

-Engender a timeless look with all the elegance of a bar in which you would freely enjoy spending each and every single night.
-Luckily, this one’s in your own house, so you can do exactly that.
+Engender a timeless look with all the elegance of a bar in which the whole family can enjoy spending a cozy night.
+Luckily, this living space in your own home, so you can do exactly that.

-If you want to maximize all of your basement space, a bar provides a great way to make that happen.
+If you need to maximize all of your basement area, a bar provides a great way to make that happen.
 Along these lines, one of the most efficient buffet design configurations is a U-shaped bar.

-This particular shaping lets you use every last inch of the basement room area available by utilizing the area in a highly practical way.
-Not only this, but U-shaped bar designs also have the extra benefit of simply looking and feeling clean all the way around.
+This particular shaping lets you uses the fill basement space available by utilizing the area in a highly practical way.
+Not only this, but this U-shaped basement bar also has the extra benefit of simply looking and feeling clean vibes all the way around.

 The pure at heart often value clarity at the expense of all else.
 This might sound like the beginning of a horoscope, but if it also seems like you, then take a look at the wonder of glass on glass.

-Within this motif, you can essentially make every surface feel fluid and crystal clear.
+Within this clean and cool vibe, you can essentially make any surface feel fluid and crystal clear.
 The addition of polished white for the cabinetry and a soft tile backsplash furnish the smooth elegance and grace that this space oozes out of its every nook and cranny.

 To top it all off (pun intended), a high and centered glass shelving displays all your prized bottles — even if they won’t last very long.